TTemnik/part_of_CV/QA/SQL/SQL Course on Stepik/Readme.md

-## This is my work with SQL Course on Stepik (the most interesting tasks):
+## This is my work with Interactive SQL Simulator on Stepik (the most interesting tasks):